 Step 6: A Library That Grows With Me

-I'm not done yet—and honestly, I never will be.
-I add a little every day, rediscovering forgotten tracks, reinstalling new favorites, and fixing metadata or album art along the way.
+I'm far from done, of course—and honestly, I never will be.
+I add a little every day: rediscovering forgotten tracks, installing new favorites, and fixing metadata or album art along the way.

-It's become less about perfection and more about creating a library that actually reflects what I enjoy listening to right now.
-Every time I open iTunes, I find something I didn't expect, and that makes the effort feel worthwhile.
+It's become less about perfection and more about building a library that truly reflects what I enjoy listening to (and looking at) right now.
+Every time I open iTunes, I stumble on something I didn't expect but end up liking anyway—and that makes the effort feel completely worthwhile.

 The Result